zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/README.md

 ## Lab Objectives

-* Obtain access to development environment through livelab weorkshop
+* Introducing to development tool, JDeveloper 12c on this workshop
-* Build your first composite app using JDeveloper-SOA
+* Build first SOA composite application using JDeveloper-SOA
-* Improve and design service orchestration
+* Design an improvement to existing integration with service orchestration
-* Link pages
+* Deploy composite application on the embedded SOA/Weblogic in JDeveloper

-*{Note: This lab assumes you have accessed to JDeveloper12c environment.}*
+*{Note: For this lab, it assumes you have accessed to JDeveloper12c environment.}*

 ## Lab Modules